The problem

-Vextana turns domains, hosts, URLs, repos, usernames, companies, and other entities into an operational graph you can expand, interrogate, and keep organized across real cases.
+Vextana turns domains, hosts, URLs, repos, usernames, companies, and other entities into one graph workspace you can expand, interrogate, and keep organized as the graph grows.

 • Collector-driven enrichment across domains, websites, repos, identities, and infrastructure